History of the Jews in Russia: Forcible conscription of Jewish cantonists

 Cantonist Herzel Yankel Tsam.
 After 1827, Jewish boys were forcibly conscripted to military service at the age of twelve and placed in cantonist schools.

-The 'decree of August 26, 1827' made Jews liable for military service, and allowed their conscription between the ages of twelve and twenty-five.
+The 'decree of August 26, 1827' made Jews liable for military service and allowed their conscription between the ages of twelve and twenty-five.
 Each year, the Jewish community had to supply four recruits per thousand of the population.
 However, in practice, Jewish children were often conscripted as young as eight or nine years old.
 At the age of twelve, they would be placed for their six-year military education in cantonist schools.
 They were then required to serve in the Imperial Russian Army for 25 years after completing their studies, often never seeing their families again.
 Strict quotas were imposed on all communities, and the qahals were given the unpleasant task of implementing conscription within the Jewish communities.
 Since the merchant-guild members, agricultural colonists, factory mechanics, clergy, and all Jews with secondary education were exempt, and the wealthy bribed their way out of having their children conscripted, fewer potential conscripts were available; the adopted policy deeply sharpened internal Jewish social tensions.
 Seeking to protect the socio-economic and religious integrity of Jewish society, the qahals did their best to include “non-useful Jews” in the draft lists so that the heads of tax-paying middle-class families were predominantly exempt from conscription.
 In contrast, single Jews, as well as "heretics" (maskilim "Haskalah-influenced individuals"), paupers, outcasts, and orphaned children were drafted.
 They used their power to suppress protests and intimidate potential informers who sought to expose the arbitrariness of the qahal to the Russian government.
 In some cases, communal elders had the most threatening informers murdered (such as the Ushitsa case, 1836).

 The zoning rule was suspended during the Crimean War, when conscription became annual.
 During this period, qahal leaders would employ informers and kidnappers (ловчики, khappers), as many potential conscripts preferred to run away rather than voluntarily submit.
 In the case of unfulfilled quotas, younger Jewish boys of eight and even younger were frequently taken.
-The official Russian policy was to encourage the religious conversion of hazzanim to the state religion, the Russian Orthodox Church, and Jewish boys were coerced to baptism.
+The official Russian policy was to encourage the religious conversion of hazzanim to the state religion, the Russian Orthodox Church, and Jewish boys were coerced into baptism.
 As kosher food was unavailable, they were faced with the necessity of abandoning dietary laws.
 Polish Catholic boys were subject to similar pressure to convert and assimilate because the Empire was hostile both to Catholicism and Polish nationalism.